firststef/SPEL/README.md

 # SPEL

-Spel is a programming language as an evaluation project for the Formal Language and Compilers course at the UAIC University.
+Spel is a programming language submitted as an evaluation project for the 2019-20 Formal Language and Compilers course at the UAIC University.

 Spel is a language designed to mimic a fantasy story, in a way you might no expect.